soedinglab/MAGma/README.md

     ./magmax -h
     sudo cp magmax /usr/local/bin/ # to access globally

-To use this option, [CheckM2](https://github.com/chklovski/CheckM2), [skani](https://github.com/bluenote-1577/skani), [SPAdes](https://github.com/ablab/spades), [seqtk](https://github.com/lh3/seqtk), and [MEGAHIT](https://github.com/voutcn/megahit) must be installed already and available in your PATH.
+To use this option, in addition to CheckM2, [skani](https://github.com/bluenote-1577/skani), [SPAdes](https://github.com/ablab/spades), and [seqtk](https://github.com/lh3/seqtk) must be installed already and available in your PATH.
 Alternatively, use environment.yml to create conda environment and activate it to run magmax.

     conda env create -f environment.yml
     conda activate magmax_env